-Today in this git commands tutorial, we will explain about 10 most important and daily usage commands of git (Github).
+Top git commands list with example; in this tutorial, we will explain about most important and daily useful commands of git (Github).

 When you are working in a team.
 Or more than one team is working in a project.
 At this time, you need these git commands.

 Here we will demonstrate to you the following git commands like Git Clone, git add, git push, git pull, git revert, git status, git commit, git merge, git branch, git checkout, git remote, git fetch Command.
 Or git commands cheat sheet.

 Git commands every developer should know

 - Git checkout